Attention to quotes prevents tourists from losing money in Argentina - Economy

 It may seem obvious, but many people end up not receiving their money at Western Union because the

-identification is by full name, without abbreviations.
-A lot of people have to edit the transfer request for mistakes like abbreviating the name, which can be a headache.
+identification is made by the full name, without abbreviations.
+A lot of people have to edit the transfer request for errors like abbreviating the name, which can be a headache.

 Pay attention to fees

-Western Union exchange is seen as advantageous, but the network charges fees; for R$ 1 thousand, already considering the IOF, the amount to be paid is R$ 41; the network accepts Pix.
+Western Union’s exchange is seen as advantageous, but the network charges fees; for R$ 1 thousand, already considering the IOF, the amount to be paid is R$ 41; the network accepts Pix.

 dollar in hand